 My counter-thesis to the growth-is-over argument is that we are, instead and at long last, on the verge of a 100-year burst of sustained high single digit and possibly double-digit economic growth that will drive more jobs, higher wages, and a sustainable economic future for America and also all of humanity.
 The counterpoint to the thesis of secular stagnation is a strategy to create an Economic Conjugate in space that creates a minimum wage job that pays $250 per hour, $500,000 per year, and comes with a 5-year contract, a job available to tens of millions of American by the end of this century.
 It is built on a vision of creating a duplicate economy in space that returns a vast surplus of earnings to Earth within 50 years, effectively lifting all boats in all nations.
-There is a growth explosion at the far right of the economic model of Frontier Dominance that we can capture for the benefit of our children and all of humanity, if we but choose to try.
+There is a growth explosion at the far right of the economic model of a New Frontier Future that we can capture for the benefit of our children and all of humanity, if we but choose to try.

 A better, more prosperous future is within our reach.
 It is a future that will be led by the society that can best harness the technology, the public will, and private sector innovation along with a sustainable means of financing the breakout.
 When the Economist magazine called the end of the Space Age at the retirement of the Space Shuttle in 2011, they got it wrong.
 We have merely finished the first chapter.
 Something bigger, bolder, and more extraordinary is beginning to ramp up.
 We have the potential to build an economically sustainable frontier in space.

 We are a country that has made such big bets and gone to such great lengths in the past.